 Blepharoplasty (Eye Lift Surgery)

-How can a Blepharoplasty enhance your life
+How can a Blepharoplasty enhance your life?

-An eyelid lift, also known as blepharoplasty (or eye lift), is a procedure that reduces the puffiness and bags under the eyes and removes excess skin on the upper lids.
-Although this procedure is often performed to enhance cosmetic purposes, it can also be used to improve vision in patients with drooping eyelids.
+An eyelid lift, also known as an upper blepharoplasty, is a procedure that removes excess skin on the upper lids.
+Although this procedure is often performed to enhance ones appearance, it can also improve vision in patients with drooping eyelids.

-Is is right for You
+Is it right for you?

-Are you a suitable candidate for a Blepharoplasty
+Are you a suitable candidate for a Blepharoplasty?

 Aging is inevitable, so why not love your age and eye appearance in every season of life?
-It happens to everyone.
 As we age, our skin loses its elasticity.
 Excessive skin can accumulate on the upper and lower eyelids due to gravity’s constant pull.
 Excessive skin accumulation on the lower eyelids can lead to unwanted wrinkles and bags.
 Age does not always have an impact on it.
 Droopy eyelids and bags may be inherited and can begin to appear in the late twenties or early thirties.
 Eyelid surgery is likely to be beneficial for patients with any of these conditions:

 • Loose skin is obstructing your vision